DarkIntaqt/malPHPhite/docs/getSummoner.md

 }
 ```

-Other functions are can use the beautified summoner object as well as the not beautifed summoner object.
+Other functions are can use the beautified summoner object as well as the not beautified summoner object.

-By default the beautify function is disabled.
+By default, the beautify function is disabled.

 ## Examples
 ```php